 A good childcare service is one in which you can easily tell by looking at other children that a high standard of childcare is provided.
 The children are:

 - Provided with a great learning environment for social and intellectual play

 - Able to do and experience some things that are different to what they do at home as well as providing home and community based activities e.g. cooking, block play, singing, going for walks, visiting the supermarket etc.

 Some people connect well with young children, and other people don't.

 Not everyone has the personal qualities of liking and being able to connect easily with young children because teacher training can't teach this.

 The adults or childcare teachers should show enthusiasm, warmth, energy, and a genuine interest in your child's world.
 This is MOST important.

 The adult(s) must be able to connect at a personal level with your child, and have the knack of knowing just what to say and do at the right moment to interest and make your child feel safe, cared about, and in-control (rather than being controlled).
-For an article that discusses this is more depth click here.
+See an article that discusses this in more depth.

 Take time to decide

 Do not make a final decision too quickly.
-There is a free booklet available that gives excellent guidance, click here to see it and print a copy to take with you when you are visiting services.
+There is a free booklet available that gives excellent guidance to take with you when you are visiting services.